Many wealthy New York City residents can ride out the coronavirus crisis in second homes. But needier citizens face a very different reality.

 With New York’s public schools shut down until at least late April, the pandemic risks exacerbating class disparities among the young.
 Students from wealthier families can learn via video conferencing technology and resort to private tutors, while such costly options are not widely available to the needier.

 There are 114,000 homeless children in New York City, according to a 2019 report by the not-for-profit Advocates for Children of New York.
 Many of these children receive food at school.

 The federal coronavirus law does empower the U.S. Department of Agriculture to approve state plans providing emergency assistance to households with children who would otherwise receive free or reduced-price meals at schools.

 Needier New Yorkers may be at higher risk of contracting COVID-19.
 A 2015 study by the National Center for Biotechnology Information found that individuals from impoverished neighborhoods were more likely to be taken to hospital for influenza than those from wealthier areas.
 The study cited population structure, lower vaccination rates and lack of access to healthcare as possible reasons for the higher rates of hospitalization.

 “Pre-existing social vulnerabilities only get worse following a disaster,” said Nicole Errett, a public health expert who co-directs a center on extreme event resilience at the University of Washington.
 “This is such a perfect example of that.”

-Charles Gorrivan is a student at the Friends Seminary secondary school in New York City.
-He is an editor of the school newspaper and a member of the debate team.
-Outside of school, Gorrivan plays blues and jazz guitar, and enjoys reading publications like The Economist and The New Yorker.
+Charles Gorrivanis a student at the Friends Seminary school in New York City.
+He is the editor of the school newspaper and a captain of the debate team.
+Outside of school, Gorrivan plays guitar and enjoys reading publications like The Economist and The New Yorker.